uadmin/uadmin/docs/tutorial/part5.rst

 .. image:: assets/m2mtagappliedoutput.png

 Well done!
-You already know how to apply most of the tags available in our uAdmin framework that are functional in our Todo List project.
+Now you know how to apply most of the tags available in our uAdmin framework that are functional in our Todo List project.

 See `Tag Reference`_ for more examples.